A Brief Introduction to XACML

 types of attributes can be found using a designator.
 This information

-is used by the AttributeFinder
+is used by the AttributeFinder to decide which modules to

 use for any given query.